 Why the name "Holy Sparks!"?
 Why not minyan, community, congregation, or chavurah?

 The philosopher Martin Buber wrote, “When two people relate to each other authentically and humanly, G!d is the electricity that surges between them.”
 We are those holy sparks!
-We are the electricity that happens between people connecting in deep and meaningful ways, and the holiness and sparking that can happen when fully engaging from the heart and soul in the words of prayer and study and discussion.
+We are the electricity that happens between people connecting in deep and meaningful ways, with kindness and compassion, and the holiness and sparking that can happen when fully engaging from the heart and soul when living fully authentically, connected to our Divine Source.

-If you've read the book, Big Magic: Creative Living Beyond Fear by Elizabeth Gilbert (of Eat, Pray, Love fame), (and really, if you haven't read it, you simply must!), then you will understand that life is made of Big Magic moments.
+As author Elizabeth Gilbert writes in her book, Big Magic: Creative Living Beyond Fear, we understand that life is made of Big Magic moments.
 Being Holy Sparks! is part of catching the flame of creative spirituality beyond fear and boundaries.

 What if I don't believe in G!d?

 The first thing we can tell you with certainty is that the G!d you don’t believe in, we don’t believe in either.
-Many people think Judaism is off limits if the G!d thing is “not for me.”
+Many people think Judaism and other kinds of religion or spirituality are off limits if the G!d thing is “not for me.”
 So let’s talk about that for a minute…

 We think “believing in G!d” and having a meaningful spiritual connection are two different things.
 Take love, for example.
 If you had to “believe in” or completely understand love before loving anyone, wouldn’t that be terribly complicated?
 Or, for those of us who are not electrical engineers, if you had to fully understand electricity before plugging in your phone to recharge it, would it ever get recharged?